AmishaaGuptaa/Portfolio/README.md

   - Code + clean graph
   - A brief **"Key Insight"** written below each chart

-You can scroll through to quickly assess logic, presentation, and business value — just like evaluating an internal analyst report.

 ## Final Thoughts
 This analysis provides data-driven insights into customer behavior, revenue patterns, and market opportunities.
 Implementing the recommended strategies can drive growth, enhance retention, and optimize business performance.